 2. Losing the Recovery Seed

-A recovery seed is a set of 12-24 words that is used to get access to your bitcoin or cryptocurrency wallet if you ever lose your phone or accidentally uninstall your wallet app.
-To put it simply, if you lost access to your phone without backing up your recovery seed, then your cryptocurrency holdings are pretty much lost forever.
+A recovery seed is a set of 12-24 words that is used to get access to your bitcoin or cryptocurrency wallet if you ever lose your laptop/phone or accidentally uninstall your wallet app.
+To put it simply, if you lost access to your device without backing up your recovery seed, then your cryptocurrency holdings are pretty much lost forever.

 3. Leaving Funds on Exchanges